kafka-ops/julie/docs/config-values.rst

 Configure the state management system.
 **Property**: *topology.builder.state.processor.class*
-**Default value**: "com.purbon.kafka.topology.backend.FileBackend"
+**Default value**: "kafka.ops.topology.backend.FileBackend"
 **values**:
- - File: "com.purbon.kafka.topology.backend.FileBackend"
+ - File: "kafka.ops.topology.backend.FileBackend"
- - Redis: "com.purbon.kafka.topology.backend.RedisBackend"
+ - Redis: "kafka.ops.topology.backend.RedisBackend"

 If you are using redis, you need to extend two other properties to setup the server location:
 ::